 Please follow the registration procedures below and bring completed registration materials to the Office of the Registrar.
-Priority Registration for Fall 2018 will be held 8:30 a.m. - 6 p.m.
+Priority Registration for Spring 2019 will be held 8:30 a.m. - 6 p.m.
 (Monday through Thursday) and 8:30 a.m. - 4:30 p.m.
-(Friday) during April 9 - April 20, 2018.
-(Summer 2018 opened for registration on December 11.)
+(Friday) during October 29 - November 9, 2018.
+(Summer 2019 is open for registration beginning December 3.)
 Students taking evening courses may register during all available hours of registration.
 Open registration continues until classes begin.

 Students with financial, library or health record holds will NOT be permitted to register until approval has been given by the appropriate office.
 Students on a grade hold may register, and access to grades is available on SelfService.
 Students are advised to clear all holds prior to the registration dates.

-Day program students will register in accordance with the total number of credits completed PRIOR TO the current (Spring 2018) semester.
-(Students may register on the stated day or any date thereafter during the April 9 - April 20 dates.)
+Day program students will register in accordance with the total number of credits completed PRIOR TO the current (Fall 2018) semester.
+(Students may register on the stated day or any date thereafter during the October 29 - November 19 dates.)
 The total number of completed credits (including transfer credit) is found by logging into Self-Service and reviewing the online transcript to locate the "total credits" amount for the last graded semester.
 (Scroll to the bottom to locate the last graded semester; total credits appear in the "total credits" column on the "overall" line.)
 Questions regarding the accuracy of the total should be raised prior to registration.
 In addition, students in the Pre-Nursing, Honors Program, 3-Year and 3+ degree programs, and veterans or students receiving veteran education benefits, may register on the first day of Priority Registration regardless of the number of completed credits by coming to the Registrar's Office (Taylor 103) and submitting a completed registration form.
 Student athletes may also register earlier than the day associated with their completed total credits using a completed registration form; add 32 credits to your existing total and identify the earlier day using the chart below.

 ** First-year day program students (with less than 12 completed credits) will submit registration forms with their preferred courses and time selections.
 The large number of sections for many of the first year courses make it necessary to collect course selection forms and to complete registration administratively to guarantee appropriate schedules for all students.
 An attempt will be made to retain as many of the requested sections as possible.
-Fall semester course schedules will be finalized for first-year day program students by May 4, 2018.
-Schedules that appear on Self-Service prior to May 4 are subject to change.
+Spring semester course schedules will be finalized for first-year day program students by November 19, 2018.
+Schedules that appear on Self-Service prior to November 19 are subject to change.
 Please include one or two alternate course selections to help the scheduling process.

 Make an appointment with your adviser to discuss appropriate course selection including review of prerequisites and university requirements.
-Full-time students who are uncertain of adviser assignment may contact Bruce Keller (215-572-2922); part-time students may contact Jaime Maltese (215-517-2539).
+Full-time students who are uncertain of adviser assignment may contact Bruce Keller (215-572-2922); part-time students may contact Christopher Coia (215-517-2539).